Best Linux Screen Recorders: Take Your Pick

 If you could manage screen recording on Linux without webcam support, give Green Recorder a try.

 It's one of the earliest screen recorders to be introduced on Linux and it supports Wayland and Xorg.

 With a simple interface, it's one of the easiest Linux screen recorders to use.

-You'll be glad to know that screen recordings could be saved as GIFs.
+You'll be glad to know those screen recordings could be saved as GIFs.